juanperi/jquerySessionTimeoutHandler/README.md

 If true, before issuing a redirect to redirUrl, will ask the server if the session has time left.
 If it has, will reset the timers accordingly.
 This way different tabs will be synchronized.

+- **checkTimeBeforePopup**

+If true, before showing the popup, it will ask the server if the session has time left.
+If it has, it will reset the timers accordingly.
+This way the popup won't be showed in a tab if another tab has activity.

 _Default:_ true

 - **errorGettingSessionTimeLeft**